What are rodents?

 Rodents are prey animals and prefer to live in secluded areas out of sight.
 Outside, they like to live in areas of tall grass or dense vegetation, under logs, woodpiles, or fallen trees, or in the abandoned burrows of other small animals.
 Some rodents, such as the roof rat, prefer to nest up off of the ground.
 You'll find them nesting in trees or on roofs.

-When rodents find their way into our homes, they retreat to quiet, dark areas like basements, the backs of closets, behind cabinets and large appliances, behind walls voids, and inside attic spaces.
+When rodents find their way into our homes or commercial properties, they retreat to quiet, dark areas like basements, the backs of closets, behind cabinets and large appliances, behind walls voids, and inside attic spaces.

 Signs that rodents leave behind and alert you to their presence include the following:

 - Droppings that look like small grains of rice

 - Teeth marks on furniture, boxes, floors, and baseboards